 Perform a test failover.
 After replication is established, verify that failover will work as expected by performing a test failover.

 Perform a planned or unplanned failover.
 Following a successful test failover, you are ready to conduct either a planned or unplanned failover to Azure.
 You have the option to designate which Azure Stack Hub VMs to include in the failover.

 Perform a failback.
 When you are ready to fail back, stop the Azure VMs corresponding to the Azure Stack Hub VMs you failed, download their disk files to on-premises storage, upload them into Azure Stack Hub, and attach them to an existing or new VM.

 In conclusion, Azure Stack Hub is a unique offering, which differs in many aspects from other virtualization platforms.
 As such, it warrants special considerations in regard to business continuity strategy for its workloads.
-By leveraging Azure services, you can simplify designing and implementing this strategy.
-In this architecture reference document, we explored the use of Microsoft Azure Site Recovery for protecting Azure Stack Hub VM-based workloads in the connected deployment model.
+By using Azure services, you can simplify designing and implementing this strategy.
+In this architecture reference article, we explored the use of Microsoft Site Recovery for protecting Azure Stack Hub VM-based workloads in the connected deployment model.
 This approach allows customers to benefit from resiliency and manageability of Azure Stack Hub and from the hyperscale and global presence of the Azure cloud.

 It's important to note that the disaster recovery solution described here focused exclusively on VM-based workloads of Azure Stack Hub.
 This is only part of an overall business continuity strategy that should account for other Azure Stack Hub workload types and scenarios that affect their availability.

 - Azure Stack Hub overview